 Led by community art charity Same Sky, crowds walk through the city’s streets with paper lanterns on 21st of December, the shortest day of the year.
 Once the crowds have gathered on the Brighton shores the lanterns are added to a collective bonfire which burns bright as families contemplate the year’s end and watch the firework display.

 Since 1994 Same Sky has brought the community together on this one night to be thankful over the holiday season.
-I really want to go to this – need to make it happen this year!
+I really want to go to this December festival – need to make it happen this year!

 READ MORE: The Best Present Ideas for Festivals